 - Zoos • Minnesota Zoo offers this PDF Scavenger Hunt for K-3rd graders. • For Como Zoo, their Visitor’s Guide makes a good scavenger hunt – just find all the featured animals on the map.

 I have fond memories of fossil hunting at my Grandma’s farm in Indiana as a kid.
-I never actually found anything until her funeral this spring, when I found my first piece of petrified wood.
+I never actually found anything until my last visit, when I found my first piece of petrified wood.
 It didn’t matter, I had a good time following my dad through the freshly plowed fields in the spring or down by the dried out creek in the late summer.

 I was hoping to offer you some really great fossil hunting locations here in the Twin Cities based on this Minnesota at a Glance PDF, which I picked up at the Science Museum.
-The problem is that it is largely outdated.
+The problem is that this article (written in 1999) iis largely outdated.
 The most popular site, Lilydale, is closed indefinitely.
 In fact, St. Paul is not issuing fossil collecting permits for any site.
 Other sites on the list are further away and rumored to be cleaned out or are just difficult to find.
 I did find a lot of dead links and old information, but no solid references.
 I would still print out the PDF.
 It has pictures and useful information regarding the types of fossils to be found in Minnesota.

 Never fear, I have ideas — two road trips, a perhaps, and a compromise.